StanfordAHA/aha-wiki-page/_posts1/docker.md

 ## Using docker
 There would be some different layers when we use a docker.
-While we only need to know an overview of **Docker Images** and **Docker Container**.
+We only need to know an overview of **Docker Images** and **Docker Container**.